17 years ago

 Ty played with the fanned strands of Reese’s light brown hair on his pillow.
 She kept her chin tucked in his chest—not looking him in the eye.
 Some Valentine’s celebration this was.
 Not at all what she’d envisioned when they made plans at New Year’s.

 Hank Milani, Ty’s father, was a thief.
-Lindsay Milani was a likely accomplice.
-Reese’s mom had reminded her of their duplicity just that morning.
+Lindsay Milani was likely an accomplice.
+Reese’s mom reminded her of their duplicity just that morning.
 They’d all been friends, and Ken and Theresa Star-Hunter gave Hank a good job at J.P.
 Star Energy.
 The oil conglomerate bore Reese’s grandfather’s name and was their family legacy.

 “I can’t fault him for what his father did, but he’s living off money that doesn’t belong to him.
 I won’t look at him.
 He’s no longer welcome in this house.”

 That conversation sent Reese straight to Ty’s.
 She parked a street over and walked between two properties behind the Milani home, following the creek bed that bisected the neighborhood.
 Then, she slipped through a side door and up to his room.
 Even before the blowup over Mr. Milani’s FBI arrest, she’d taken that same path many times.

 Her having regular moonlight rendezvous with her high school sweetheart would make her parents’ heads explode.
 Neither of them was enthusiastic about her dating him, which never made sense.
 Hank went to college with her parents and had grown up in Hot Springs with her dad.
 Her mom seemed to like both Hank and Lindsay, but three years ago, when Ty asked Reese to be his homecoming date their freshman year, each of her parents subtly—and separately—discouraged her.
 Dad said a football star like Ty only wanted one thing.
 Mom said Reese shouldn’t get attached so young.